Contact

 The Registrar may strike an LP off the Register if:

-- the LP does not have a registered agent or fails to file any return, notice or document required to be filed under the LP Act;
+• the LP does not have a registered agent or fails to file or provide any return, notice, information or document required to be filed or provided under the LP Act;

-- the Registrar is satisfied that the LP has ceased to carry on business or is carrying on business which requires a licence, permit or authorisation under BVI law without having such licence, permit or authorisation; or
+• the Registrar is satisfied that the LP has ceased to carry on business or is carrying on business which requires a licence, permit or authorisation under BVI law without having such licence, permit or authorisation;

-- the LP fails to pay its annual fee or any late payment penalty by the due date.
+• the LP fails to pay its annual fee or any applicable penalty by the due date;

-Before striking an LP off the Register on the above grounds, the Registrar must send the LP a notice of intention for it to be struck from the Register on a specified date (which must be not less than 30 days after the date of the notice) and publish a notice of intention of strike off in the BVI Official Gazette.
+Before striking an LP off the Register on the above grounds, the Registrar must send the LP a notice of intention for it to be struck from the Register on a specified date (which must be no longer than 90 days after the date of the notice) (the Strike Off Date) and publish a notice of the Registrar's intention of strike off in the BVI Official Gazette.

 The Registrar may also strike an LP off the Register if the LP applies to be struck off the Register and the Registrar is satisfied that:

-Where an LP has been struck off the Register but not de-registered:
+Where an LP has been struck off the Register and de-registered:

 Restoration to the Register

-An application to restore a struck off LP to the Register may be made by the LP or a creditor, partner or liquidator of the LP within seven years of the date of the notice of striking-off by the Registrar published in the BVI Official Gazette.
+An application to the Registrar to restore a struck off and de-registered LP to the Register may be made by the LP or a creditor, partner or liquidator of the LP within five years of the date of the Strike Off Notice.

 In order to be restored to the Register, the LP is required to pay the restoration fee and all outstanding fees and penalties.
 The Registrar must also be satisfied that:

-Upon restoration to the Register, the Registrar will issue a certificate of restoration, the LP is deemed never to have been struck off the Register and it must immediately appoint a registered agent.
+Upon restoration to the Register, the Registrar will issue a certificate of restoration, the LP is deemed never to have been struck off the Register and de-registered and the LP must immediately appoint a registered agent.

-The LP Act also provides for an application to be made to the Court to restore a de-registered LP to the Register by a creditor, former partner of former liquidator of the LP or any person who can establish an interest in having the LP restored.
-Any application to the Court may not be made more than seven years after the date that the LP was de-registered.
-Upon the filing of a Court order with the Registrar to restore an LP, the Registrar will restore the LP to the Register with effect from the date and time that the copy of the Court order was filed and issue a certificate of restoration.
-Upon restoration to the Register, the LP is deemed to have continued in existence as if it had not been de-registered or struck off the Register.
+An application may also be made to the Court to restore a de-registered LP to the Register in certain circumstances by, among others, a creditor, former partner of former liquidator of the LP or any person (excluding the LP's registered agent or former registered agent) who can establish an interest in having the LP restored.
+Any such application to the Court may not be made more than five years after the date that the LP was struck off and de-registered.

 Changes to registered particulars

-If any changes are made to the details contained in the registration statement during the term of the LP, a notice of change in registered particulars, signed by one or more general partners, must be filed with the Registrar within 14 days of the change accompanied by the relevant fee.4 Failure to do so constitutes an offence by the partnership and each general partner, rendering them liable on summary conviction to a fine of up to US$5,000.
-A change to an LP's registered agent or registered office is only effective under BVI law on registration by the Registrar.
+If any changes are made to the details contained in the registration statement during the term of the LP, a notice of change in registered particulars, signed by one or more general partners, must be filed with the Registrar within 14 days of the change accompanied by the relevant fee.2 A change to an LP's registered agent or registered office is only effective under BVI law on registration by the Registrar.
 Any notice of change in registered particulars that is filed with the Registrar is publicly available.

 The general partner of an LP is required to maintain:

-- a register of charges created over LP assets.5
+• a register of all relevant charges created over LP assets3.

 Financial records and underlying documents